 Meats and eggs are well known sources of “complete proteins” containing all of the essential amino acids.
 But they don’t store well when there is a power outage.
 Furthermore, they are completely useless to the vegan (I am not a vegan).

 Quinoa is a delicious complete protein that in its dry form takes little space and stores extremely well.
 If you can keep the bugs out of it, you can store it for literally years.
 3 to 4 years unopened is quite reasonable.
 Cooked it can be served with any meal served like rice, added to soups, mixed with vegetables, under eggs, in salads… the possibilities are endless.

 Dry raw beans are excellent sources of protein and can store for years.
 They can be soaked and sprouted and eaten like salad.
 They can be cooked and added to soups.
 They can be ground into flours.
 In their raw live form they can be stored for years remaining a live seed ready to be sprouted.
 I like to keep lentils, mung beans, adzuki beans, garbonzo beans and many others in the home.
 I store them in half gallon ball glass jars that cost about 10 bucks for 6 of them at WalMart.

 Protein powders can also store well for a couple years and provide your essential amino acids.
-My favorite is Lit Pro by Haley Nutrition (I admit, I’m a tad bit biased).
+My favorite is “It” Pro by Haley Nutrition (I admit, I’m a tad bit biased).
 I ALWAYS have lots in my home because, well, quite frankly, like toilet paper, I’m terrified I might run out some day (I’m addicted).
 I start every day with my favorite iced coffee.
-A mix of Lit Pro and organic coconut milk is my creamer.
+A mix of “It” Pro and organic coconut milk is my creamer.
 With no added sugar I jump start my day with a delicious treat packed with nutrition.
-I like it so much we made a video about it:

 SOME OF THE MOST IMPORTANT NUTRIENTS COME FROM PLANT FOODS